eisaku0928/Luminous/README.md

 # todolist-webapp
-A todo list web app using SQLite and Flask in the backend, called Luminous.
+A web app that combines a to-do list, journal, and mood tracker, called Luminous.
+SQLite and Flask are used in the backend.
 This was created in the summer of 2020.

 ![](https://github.com/EisakuDanielTanaka/todolist-webapp/blob/main/app.jpg)